ytang913/Snake-Pygame/README.md

 # Snake Pygame

 # About
-This project is a snake game, that is built with Python and Pygame in Visual Studio Code.
+This project is a snake game, built with Python and Pygame in Visual Studio Code.

 To start the game they must click the play button in Visual Studio Code